Transforming Child Maintenance

 • Together we are working with other partners on an Advisory Group which meets regularly and includes both receiving and paying parents.

-• We have now shared the findings in a series of reports, Child Maintenance and its impact on child poverty and financial security for single parent families’, which provide an in-depth analysis of the current state of the UK Child Maintenance Service based on focus groups, public opinion polling, statistical analysis and an evaluation of the work being carried out by Fife Gingerbread with parents in Fife.
+• We shared the findings in a series of reports, Child Maintenance and its impact on child poverty and financial security for single parent families’, which provide an in-depth analysis of the current state of the UK Child Maintenance Service based on focus groups, public opinion polling, statistical analysis and an evaluation of the work being carried out by Fife Gingerbread with parents in Fife.

-More information related to Child Maintenance
+More information related to child maintenance

 Service